vitor-de-castro/vitor-de-castro/README.md

 ## Vitor de Castro
-Full-stack developer using Ruby on Rails with a background in business and hospitality.
+Full-stack developer using Ruby on Rails and Next.js with a background in business and hospitality.
 I enjoy building practical web apps and continuously improving my skills.

 🚀 Currently upgrading **Underrated** — a Sorare football card analytics platform with real-time market data and AI-powered analysis.
 <!--